huck51/angry-purple-tiger-ts/README.md

-# Angry Purple Tiger
+# Angry Purple Tiger - TypeScript
+This is a fork of [Angry Purple Tiger] (https://github.com/helium/angry-purple-tiger) rewritten in TypeScript to allow for easy integration into TypeScript projects.
 Angry Purple Tiger generates animal-based hash digests meant to be memorable and human-readable.
 Angry Purple Tiger is apt for anthropomorphizing project names, crypto addresses, UUIDs, or any complex string of characters that needs to be displayed in a user interface.

 ## Example